 The last thing you want is for the SSD application process to take two years or longer.
 To avoid this, you should speak with an experienced Social Security disability attorney before you start the SSD application process.
-Having an attorney file your claim makes you 2x more likely to win benefits the first time you apply.
+Having an attorney file your claim nearly triples your chance for getting SSD benefits right away.
+Best of all, you owe the lawyer $0 for helping you if the SSA doesn’t approve your application.
 The faster the SSA reviews and approves your claim, the faster your much-needed benefits begin.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.